State of Alaska > DOLWD > Unemployment Insurance Appeals

 Witnesses.
 You have the right to present testimony of

 witnesses.
-The Hearing Officer, however, will not allow
+The appeals officer, however, will not allow

 repetitive evidence or evidence that is not relevant to the case.